Thanksgiving is on Thursday, 25 November in 2021

 Of course, one of the main attractions of Thanksgiving is the large amount of delicious food served up.

-For most Americans, the main attraction of this last Thursday in November is the large selection of delicious high quality food cooked up by certain members of the family.
+For most Americans, the main attraction of Thanksgiving is the large selection of delicious high quality food cooked up by certain members of the family.

 This is a delicious sauce from cranberries.
 It is sweet and tangy in flavor.
 See below for a recipe to make your own cranberry sauce.